 Why should I replace my humidifier filter?

 Your humidifier filter (AKA pad, wick) is meant to absorb and hold water.
 Eventually, the filter will become clogged with scale and minerals - losing it's absorbency.
 In the winter months when the humidifier is used often, replace your filter at least once every 6 months.

 If you live in a dry region of the country, or an area with seasonal dryness - it's important to maintain the proper level of humidity in your home - 40-60% relative humidity.
 Dry air can cause issues like cracked, itchy skin and other health problems.
 Additionally - materials like wood flooring and furniture are susceptible to cracking and warping under excessively dry conditions.
 A home with the correct level of humidity will be more comfortable for you and your family.

 A "water panel" is really the same humidifier part as a "humidifier water pad" or "humidifier filter" - used in a whole house humidifier.
 Traditionally, the water panel is a metal mesh pad dipped in a liquid clay slurry.
 The clay coating absorbs and holds water for distribution into the air.
 Other whole house pads are made of highly absorbent paper with aluminum reinforcement.
 Metal and paper pads work the same way - but paper pads should be replaced twice as often as metal pads.

 What is the optimal level of humidity in a home?

 It's best to keep the relative humidity in your home at approximately 35-40%.
-In order to achieve this - you may need to suppliment your homes humidity by deploying portable humidifiers or a whole house humidifier in the dry, winter months.
+In order to achieve this - you may need to supplement your homes humidity by deploying portable humidifiers or a whole house humidifier in the dry, winter months.
 If humidity is high in your area during the hot, summer months - the air conditioning system should remove the excess humidity.
-Sometimes a suplimental dehumidifier will be needed to manage humidity not addressed by air conditioning.
+Sometimes a supplemental dehumidifier will be needed to manage humidity not addressed by air conditioning.

 Does my portable humidifier have a filter?